India's 'get well soon' budget boosts healthcare spending 135%, opens up insurance

-NEW DELHI(Reuters) - India boosted its healthcare spending by 135% in a budget unveiled on Monday and lifted caps on foreigners investing in its vast insurance market to help revive an economy that suffered its deepest recorded slump as a result of the pandemic.
+NEW DELHI(Reuters) - India boosted healthcare spending by 135% and lifted caps on foreign investment in its vast insurance market on Monday to help revive an economy that suffered its deepest recorded slump as a result of the pandemic.

 The current year was expected to end with a deficit of 9.5%, she said, well up from the 7% expected earlier.